 Replacing a data source

 A data table can be based on data from one or more data sources.
-You can replace an individual data source in the source view of the expanded data panel.
+You can replace an individual data source in the data canvas.
 This is often preferred over replacing the entire data table.

 It is possible to reuse the visualizations, calculations and setup from a previously created analysis with new data, as long as the new data is reasonably similar to the old data.

 By replacing a data source, rather than replacing the entire data table, you can keep the data table intact.
 That means that all transformations, calculations, added rows or columns, and operations that were used to build the final data table are kept as is.
 Use these steps to switch from a test database to a production database, or when your data remains exactly the same but is moved from one type of data source to another.

 When you replace a data source (e.g., from a local file data source to a source file in the library), the data loading behavior will be switched to the default setting for the selected type of source.
 In most cases, the data loading behavior can be changed by clicking on the bottom part of the source node in the source view, should the new default not be what you wanted.

 Make sure the data table of interest is selected in the upper-left drop-down list.

 In the data canvas, locate the node that represents the data source you want to replace and click on it.